Kate Redburn

 Constitutional Law

-Kate Redburn (they/them) is a legal historian with expertise in anti-discrimination law and the First Amendment.
+Kate Redburn (they/them) is a legal historian with expertise in anti-discrimination law and the First Amendment, as well as the Director of the Center for Gender & Sexuality Law.
 Their research links history, gender studies, and law to understand the evolving relationship between doctrine, identity, and political economy in the postwar United States.
 They have written on the rise of religious objection to anti-discrimination law, transgender constitutional history, and regulation of non-normative families.

 Publications